|

 G4techTV have an article up regarding DOOM 3 and if it's really spreading a message of hate or not...here's a slice from it:

 "But the hate-mongers over at id Software aren¿t through--now they¿ve released a third installment in the Doom series.
 Billed as a re-imagining of the first game, Doom 3 casts the demons in an even worse light.
 Instead of being flat, pixilated avatars, these new demons are full 3D, highly detailed, and highly distorted views of your average, friendly creature from the underworld.
 For example, demons are depicted as shooting fireballs at the player character whereas it¿s well known that the noble hell-spawn uses such fireballs solely for sending mating signals.
 Furthermore, the game shows numerous denizens of the underworld leaping from the shadows aggressively as though they¿re unprovoked.
 Excuse me, but did the demons bust into the human¿s dimension first?
 I think not!"
+It's a very good and in-depth read IMO.

 EDIT: It appears that I have miss read the article - it's a bad joke.
 D'oh!